Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 What's In the Box

 Now, what model is this watch phone and what does it look like?
 Well, it is not only visually similar to Samsung's S9110, it is even sold under the same model number in many cases.
 If you are somewhat familiar with purely Chinese products, you should know that they have a bit of a weird commercial culture, and brand names don't really mean much there.
 This phone is branded with the name ‘Fashion’, but just as with ‘Nova’, I suspect there is no such thing as a Chinese company called ‘Fashion’.
-I have even seen variations of this phone that bore a “SVMSUNG” logo, in an obvious attempt to let it pass as a real Samsung S9110.
-Good thing that the one I ordered did not have this, otherwise the customs would probably have confiscated it and charged for importing counterfeit products, for which the fine is a lot higher than for incorrect declaration of value.
+I have even seen variations of this phone that bore a ‘SVMSUNG’ logo, in an obvious attempt to let it pass as a real Samsung S9110.
+Good thing that the one I ordered did not have this, otherwise the customs would probably have confiscated it and charged for importing counterfeit products, the fine for which is a lot higher than for incorrect declaration of value.

 Contents of the box